01 of 26

 18 of 26

-A beautiful wood slatted screen separates the bedroom from the kitchen, while a rug under the sofa creates a little separation between the living room and bedroom.Continue to 19 of 26 below.
+A beautiful slatted wood screen separates the bedroom from the kitchen, while a rug under the sofa creates a little visual separation between the living room and bedroom.Continue to 19 of 26 below.

 19 of 26